sonisarm/grav-models-violet/README.md

 ### 00-Sampling
-The sampling scheme used here is individual-based, differing from the population-level analyses commonly applied in gravity models for metapopulations.
-This approach enhances our ability to detect complex interactions of environmental variables on gene flow patterns and allows for a more precise identification of landscape factors independently influencing gene flow.
+The sampling scheme used here is individual-based, which enhances our ability to detect complex interactions of environmental variables on gene flow patterns and allows for a more precise identification of landscape factors independently influencing gene flow.

 ### 01-Genetic diversity
 This script evaluates the relationship between genetic diversity and environmental variables for Teide Violets.
 It processes spatial and genetic data, extracts environmental variables from raster files, and calculates population-level means.
-Linear models are applied to test the influence of each variable on genetic diversity, identifying significant predictors.
-Collinearity between variables is assessed, and results are visualized with annotated plots to support ecological interpretations.
+Linear models are applied to test the relationship of each variable with genetic diversity.
+Collinearity between variables is assessed, and results are visualized with annotated plots.